Postcards, Barre-Montpelier Road

-- Leahy Library, Vermont Historical Society, Barre, Vermont
+- Leahy Library, Vermont Historical Society, 60 Washington Street, Barre, Vermont 05641

 Color postcard of The Wayside Restaurant on Route 302 in Berlin, Vermont.
 The photograph features wood siding on the left side of the restaurant, large windows, the Wayside lettering on the brick chimney, along with an empty parking lot and hillside…